The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 Once more, an amazing spell.

 Holy alone changes White Mage completely.
-This is your first AoE skill that deals damage, but not only that, it stuns all enemies that were hit for four seconds.
+This is your first AoE spell that deals damage, but not only that, it stuns all enemies that were hit for four seconds.
 This can stack up to seven seconds.

 So if done correctly this spell can single-handedly make your Tank immune to all damage for seven whole seconds, and the damage it does is nothing to scoff at either.
 Holy is an absolutely incredible spell for dungeon runs, and should be spammed during them whenever you have multiple enemies.